bitcoinhodler/glacier/docs/_docs/overview/multi-signature-security.md

 expose them to the risk of targeted physical theft.
-* **Kidnapping risk**: If you anticipate traveling in [high-crime areas with kidnapping risk](http://www.nytimes.com/2012/05/03/business/kidnapping-becomes-a-growing-travel-risk.html){: target="_blank" ._}, your funds will be at greater risk because you’ll have the ability to access them remotely (by contacting your signatories and asking for their keys).
+* **Kidnapping risk**: If you anticipate traveling in [high-crime areas with kidnapping risk](http://www.nytimes.com/2012/05/03/business/kidnapping-becomes-a-growing-travel-risk.html){: target="_blank" ._}, your funds will be at greater risk because you'll have the ability to access them remotely (by contacting your signatories and asking for their keys).
 Financially-motivated kidnapping hinges on your ability to access funds to give